Chapter 20 Layers of abstraction

 • swapping back to attributes

-21.2 Admitting the simplification
+20.2 Admitting the mistake

 When we were using the Mox package, we were disappointed that most packages don’t provide behaviours we could use in our tests(to mock the actual implementations).

 To fix that, we were creating behaviours for 3rd party packages we are using, like Binance or even Ecto.Repo.
-This approach felt weird, and it should, as I believe that was not the intended usage of the Mox package.

 Instead, we should introduce an additional layer(of abstraction) on top of the 3rd party modules we are using.
-A typical example could be abstracting dealing with an exchange to an behaviour and providing different implementations(for example, one could be wrapping the Binance module):
+A typical example could be abstracting dealing with an exchange to a behaviour and providing different implementations(for example, one could be wrapping the Binance module):

 In the example above, we will introduce a new behaviour module called Core.Exchange that would define the standard way to interact with any exchange.
 As this will be a generic exchange behaviour, it needs to accept and return generic structs(we will need to define those as well).